 Once Upon a Time…

 Welcome to 1001 Dark Nights… a collection of novellas that are breathtakingly sexy and magically romantic.
-Some are paranormal, some are erotic.
+Some are paranormal, some are contemporary.
 Each and every one is compelling and page turning.

 Inspired by the exotic tales of The Arabian Nights, 1001 Dark Nights features New York Times and USA Today bestselling authors.